 Microbleeds and Strokes

 Microbleeds, pinpoint drops of blood that are leaked from blood vessels in the brain, cause some concern for doctors – especially in patients who have suffered from a stroke.
 After a stroke, doctors frequently prescribe anticlotting drugs, however if a patient also has microbleeds, it could cause a whole new problem – turning a “microbleed into a life-threatening, incapacitating hemorrhagic stroke” reports Gina Kolata in the New York Times.
+Failure to diagnose a stroke is medical malpractice.
+It will not always be definitively determined as such, especially in the eyes of the legal system.
+Since the lasting effects of a stroke would require additional treatment, seeking compensation with the help of a personal injury lawyer would be ideal in cases where a party can be understood as responsible, and liable therefore.
+Seeking the assistance of capable medical malpractice lawyers for advice and Medical Malpractice Insurance Quotes would be the first step in resolving this matter legally.

 Until recently, microbleeds were all but unknown.
 Now, with improved scans, they are turning up constantly; one recent study found them in the brains of 1 out of 5 people age 60 and older.
 And they are leading to a classic conundrum of modern medicine: Just because something turns up on an M.R.I. scan, is it significant?
 And if it may or may not be significant, what to do about it?